-Do you like animals?
+Do you love animals?
 Do you want to work from a home office?
 And are you looking for a job with very little overhead?
 If you answered yes to all these questions, then a pet sitting business might be the perfect business for you.

 - The first step, as with any business, is to make a plan.
 Pet sitters most often target dog and cat owners as potential clients.
 But you may want to consider more exotic pets (birds, rabbits, etc.) It’s best to limit your service area to within 10 miles of your home, as this will make mapping your work easier and keep gas costs to a minimum.